10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. You will place this data in two separate files as noted in the JSON Server Videos.
 The `db.json` file and the `originalData.json` file.

+1. A maximum of two key/value pairs is allowed for your JSON data.

 1. Reference these videos to understand how to seed your data: [JSON Server Videos](https://github.com/10-3-pursuit/10-3-resources/blob/main/json-server.md)

 ### EXTRA RESOURCES: